 Demuxafy contains all of the software you will need for any analysis into a singularity image that can be easily run on most HPCs.
 This means that you do not need to install each software separately and provides standardization across studies and/or collaborations.
 We have also built scripts that will easly summarize the results from each software for you - making the assessment of the success of a software faster and easier.
-Finally, we provide a simple command that will easily combine the results from each of the individual softwares into a common dataframe and provide summary statistics about that combination.
+Finally, we provide a simple command that will easily combine the results from each of the individual software into a common dataframe and aravia the individual softwares into a common dataframe and provide summary statistics about that combination.